apache/zeppelin/docs/manual/userimpersonation.md

 ```

 Note that usage of "User Impersonate" option will enable Spark interpreter to use `--proxy-user` option with current user by default.
+If you want to disable `--proxy-user` option, then refer to `ZEPPELIN_IMPERSONATE_SPARK_PROXY_USER` variable in `conf/zeppelin-env.sh`